banner

 }

-In the dispatchEventLocked method, all focused windows (inputTarget) are traversed, and the connection is retrieved through the inputChannel, and finally, the enqueueDispatchEntriesLocked method is called to queue the events to be dispatched.
+In the dispatchEventLocked method, it traverses all the focused windows (inputTarget) and retrieves the connection through the inputChannel, and finally calls the prepareDispatchCycleLocked method to dispatch the event.

 void InputDispatcher::dispatchEventLocked(nsecs_t currentTime, EventEntry* eventEntry,